kanpov/archivedwebsite/_posts/2022-05-08-new-beginnings.markdown

 - I have a ton of exams planned for the next two weeks, so I've been sitting in my [Trello](https://trello.com) chores board this week for hours on end
-- We haven't studied much new stuff, just tons of revising and bare study
+- We haven't studied much new stuff, just tons of revising and summarizing
 - In late May, we're also going to switch buildings often, which, obviously, is neither convenient nor easy, so I don't expect there to be much pressure
 - Some major highlights: